On data and dimension in chemistry -- irreversibility, concealment and emergent conservation laws: Emergent conservation laws

 \section{Emergent conservation laws}

-To correctly account for conserved quantities due to collinear irreversible reactions, we need to construct a stoichiometric matrix wherein all reaction currents are linearly independent.
-Under mass-action, a pair of irreversible reactions is collinear if they have the same stoichiometry in their reactants (discounting reactants fixed in concentration, i.e., chemostatted reactants\cite{polettini_irreversible_2014}, cf. Sec \ref{subsubsec:obscure_vs_chemostat}).
+To correctly account for conserved quantities due to pairwise proportional reactions, we need to construct a stoichiometric matrix in which all pairs of reaction currents are linearly independent.
+Under mass-action (and extensions covered in Sec. \ref{appendix:co-production beyond mass action}), a pair of irreversible reactions is collinear if they have the same stoichiometry in their reactants (discounting reactants fixed in concentration, i.e., chemostatted reactants \cite{polettini_irreversible_2014}, cf. Sec \ref{subsubsec:obscure_vs_chemostat}).
 Collinear reactions thus have the same column entries in the stoichiometric reactant matrix $\nu^{\ominus}$ (cf. Eq. \eqref{equation:decompositionSirr}).
+Starting from $\mathbb{S}_{\ffor}$, we merge every pair of collinear reactions in $\mathbb{S}_{\ffor}$ until none remain to obtain $\mathbb{S}_{\blackffor}$ (Fig. \ref{fig:copro_derivation}a-c).